Published in

 6. Location.

-Fra Angelico’s Annunciation resides in the north corridor, on the south wall of Museo di San Marco.
+Fra Angelico’s Annunciation resides in the north corridor, on the south wall of the Museo di San Marco.

 7. Technique and Medium.